kandouss/spacelib/readme.md

 - [ ] test/add an example for hidden state storage

-This project is licensed under the terms of the MIT license, but also please let me know if you find it useful!
+This project is licensed under the terms of the MIT license Please let me know if you find it useful!
-:space: